nwmarino/statim/README.md

 This model allows for only shallow namespacing while letting source code choose how to namespace code in a clever way, relevant to the use case.

+## Runes

+Runes are a language construct that give way to much of the planned metaprogramming and decorative abilities (things like safety knows, privacy modifiers, etc.) in the language.

+### `$asm`

 ## Bytecode